MokeyII/PoE-Mokeys-Custom-Filter/README.md

 * Download all of the custom sounds folder

-* Move all of the custom sounds from its' folder to your PoE Directory (C:\Users\%USER$\Documents\My Games\Path of Exile) DO NOT PLACE THE CUSTOMSOUNDS FOLDER IN THE ROOT, ONLY PLACE THE SOUND FILES IN THE ROOT FOLDER.
+* Move all of the custom sounds from its' folder to your PoE Directory (C:\%USER$\Documents\My Games\Path of Exile) DO NOT PLACE THE CUSTOMSOUNDS FOLDER IN THE ROOT, ONLY PLACE THE SOUND FILES IN THE ROOT FOLDER.

 * Navigate to https://www.pathofexile.com/item-filter/E4X9Ksj